There are more than 27,000 public charge point connectors across the UK, one of the biggest networks in Europe.

 Suggest a new charging point location or make an enquiry

 We’re busy building new public charge points in the region, to encourage EV uptake.

 We are progressing new sites which typically include rapid and fast charge points at key destinations such as car parks and local amenities.
 You can see existing, planned and suggested charge point locations on this map.

-If you know any other locations where a new charge point would help, let us know by completing the form below.
+If you know any other locations where a new charge point would be well used, let us know by completing the form below.
+This could be a key destination, by a main route or a residential street.

 You can also use this form to join our mailing list.

-If you have an enquiry, please have a look at the answers to frequently asked questions, and if your query isn’t covered you can submit a new enquiry using the form below.
+If you have an enquiry, please first have a look at the answers to frequently asked questions, and if your query isn’t covered you can submit a new enquiry using the form below.

 Stay up to date

 To stay up to date with announcements complete the form above to join our mailing list and follow Revive on Twitter.
 We will also post further updates here on this page.